NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     :numref:`sat_sim_roll_pitch_yaw_ground`).
 Set the ``--velocity`` value.
 The
     last camera will be no further than the (adjusted) value of ``--last`` along the orbit.

+--sensor-type <string (default="pinhole")>
+    Sensor type for created cameras and images.
+Can be one of: pinhole, linescan.

 --first-index <int (default: -1)>
     Index of first camera and/or image to generate, starting from 0.
 If not set,